nickp10/mcubed-lineup-insight-data/README.md

 This node module can be used as a dependency of another node module.
 Run `npm install mcubed-lineup-insight-data --save` to add it as a dependency to your node module.
 An example usage of the module:

 ```
-import insightData from "mcubed-lineup-insight-data";
-import * as interfaces from "mcubed-lineup-insight-data/build/interfaces";
+import insightData, * as interfaces from "mcubed-lineup-insight-data";

 insightData.getPlayerInsight(interfaces.ContestType.DraftKings, interfaces.Sport.NFL).then((players) => {
     players.forEach((player) => {